lixpaulian/stm32f7-uart/README.md

       RS485_DE_POLARITY_MASK | (DEDT << 8) | DEAT };
 ```

-In the example above, the `rs485_de_params` parameter is a composite of the following variables:
+In the example above, the `rs485_de_params` parameter is a composite of the following constants:

 * Driver Enable Assertion Time (DEAT): the least significant 8 bits (bits 0-7)
 * Driver Enable Deassertion Time (DEDT): the next 8 bits (bits 8-15)